Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

 \subsubsection{Large dataset}

-In the large dataset, the graph has $23$ nodes ($2T$+$5H$+$16J$) with information explained in Section \ref{chap:concreteproblem}.
-The initial topology has $33$ edges.
-The maximum distance of the connected edge is $5$km with a total of $72$ edges that can be connected.
-Therefore, the number of the full action space is $4.7\times 10^{21}$, in which case the agent suffers from the curse of dimensionality, and it is critical for the agent to learn in our compressed action sub-space for higher learning efficiency.
+In the large dataset, the topology has $23$ nodes ($2T$+$5H$+$16J$) $33$ edges with information explained in Section \ref{chap:concreteproblem}.
+The maximum distance of the connected edge is $5$km with a total of $72$ edges connectable.
+Therefore, the number of the full action space is $2^{72}=4.7\times 10^{21}$, in which case the agent suffers from the curse of dimensionality, and it is critical for the agent to learn in our compressed action sub-space for higher efficiency.

 The action sub-space is defined in Section \ref{chap:actioncompression}.
 In order to show the trade-off between efficiency and performance, we conduct experiments in two different action sub-spaces, one is smaller with fewer possible actions while another one is larger.
 We illustrate our design of the two action sub-spaces as below.
 Initially, there are two components, one with $5$ type-$H$ nodes and another with $16$ type-$J$ nodes.
 In the large space case, we do not restrict the possible actions for the first basic component.
-If we choose $m_i=1$, we restrict that there is one choice in step $2\sim5$ that guarantees the management requirements.
-Instead, if we choose $m_i=2$, we restrict the second step in the set $\{(15,1),(14,2)\}$ (here $(15,1)$ means a choice in the second step that one component has $15$ nodes and another has $1$ node as an example).
+For the second basic component with $16$ nodes, consider the first action step with the number of sub-components $m_1$, if we choose $m_1=1$, we restrict that there is one choice in step $2\sim5$ that guarantees the management requirements.
+Instead, if we choose $m_1=2$, we restrict the second step in the set $\{(15,1),(14,2)\}$ (example: $(15,1)$ means a choice in the second step that one component has $15$ nodes and another has $1$ node).
 We have no compression on step $3$ and we restrict that there is one choice in step $4\sim5$ that guarantees the management requirements too.
 The design of small space has one difference that if we choose $m_i=2$ in the first step for the component with $16$ nodes, we restrict that there is one choice $(15,1)$ in the second step.
-The design helps implementation of training an RL agent and allows us to compare the performance of RL agent trained under different size of action spaces.
+The design helps implementation of training an RL agent and allows us to compare the performance of RL agent trained under different sizes of action spaces.